-Fire on the Hill AI Digest – September 2025
+Fire on the Hill AI Digest – March 2026

 From WTO optimism on AI-driven growth to California’s push for safeguards, Nvidia’s $100 billion bet on OpenAI and looming cuts at Accenture and Lufthansa, the promise of AI is matched by mounting risks